Expats

 Have a good weekend!

-3. Tony Says:
+3. Tony says:

 I originally came to Indonesia in 1995 at the age of 29.
 I received a company car and a housing allowance–as did my Indonesian counterparts.
 I left behind a few girlfriends in Canada and I didn’t care because I never had problems getting women in my city.

 Most bules who come here do so for adventure.
 The thought of doing their same job in a foreign locale is intriguing.
-As for an earlier post that claimed a 49 year old bule never had to pay for sex–that is bullshit.
+As for an earlier post that claimed a 49 year old bule never had to pay for sex–that is bullsh*t.
 Unless he was dating his pembantu and her friends, I dont believe it.
 Prior to getting married I didn’t date any less or more women than I had in Toronto.
 Most of the rich Indonesians I know also have a lot of girlfirends because of MONEY–they pay for gifts, rent a night out, etc.

 While some bules get a nice house in Pondok Indah, most do not.
 As far as having more women than they know what to do with–some are undoubtedly kupu2 malam.
 It sounds like Parvita got dumped by a bule and now she is out to disparage them all–no street cred at all.